Energy marketing and you

 When can I be contacted?

-Energy retailers and their salespeople aren’t allowed to contact you whenever they want.
+Energy providers and their salespeople aren’t allowed to contact you whenever they want.
 They can only knock on your door between:

 • 9am and 6pm Monday to Friday